 FEMA Training Organizations

-The Emergency Management Institute (EMI) serves as the national focal point for the development and delivery of emergency management training to enhance the capabilities of federal, state, local, and tribal government officials, volunteer organizations, and the public and private sectors to minimize the impact of disasters.
+The Emergency Management Institute (EMI) serves as the national focal point for the development and delivery of emergency management training to enhance the capabilities of federal, state, local, tribal and territorial government officials, volunteer organizations and the public and private sectors to minimize the impact of disasters.
 Visit https://training.fema.gov/is/ for the latest offering of Independent Study courses.
 Visit https://training.fema.gov/emicourses/schedules.aspx for the latest offering of resident and field courses.

 The National Fire Academy (NFA) is the nation's premier provider of leadership skills and advanced technical training fostering a solid foundation for local fire and emergency services stakeholders in prevention, preparedness and response.
 The NFA employs resident and off-campus classroom, blended and distance learning options – including national distribution systems of accredited state and metropolitan fire training systems and colleges and universities to reach America’s first responders.
 All NFA courses receive college credit recommendation through the American Council on Education and continuing education units through the International Association for Continuing Education and Training.

 Courses offered by all of the organizations above can be located in the NTED Course Catalog.

 The Workforce Development Division (WDD) develops, coordinates, resources, and executes training, education, experiential learning, and standard qualification processes to ensure FEMA’s incident workforce is well prepared to support disaster survivors and first responders in all hazards events.
 WDD administers the FEMA Qualification System (FQS), coordinates course delivery and development requirements for the incident workforce in coordination with FEMA’s twenty-three cadres, and leads initiatives related to expeditionary workforce efforts.